-121. First Year French I (5).
+- 121. First Year French I (5).
 Training in the four language skills (aural comprehension, speaking, reading, writing) and a study of the grammar underlying the mastered corpus.
 Emphasis on aural-oral practice.
 122. First Year French II (5).
 Pr., FL 121 or equivalent.
 A continuation of FL 121.
 The emphasis shifts progressively to reading and writing.
 123. First Year French III (5).
 Pr., FL 122 or equivalent.
 A continuation of FL 122.
+Completion of the study of the grammatical - A continuation of FL 122.
 Completion of the study of the grammatical core of French.
-Emphasis on the acquisition of vocabulary through reading and composition.

-221. Second Year French I (5).
+Emphasis on the acquisition of vocabulary through reading and composition. - Second Year French I (5).
 Pr., FL 123 or equivalent.
 An introduction to French writers and authors.
 Works of moderate difficulty from classical and contemporary writers are read.
 Practice in speaking and writing continues.
-The grammar is reviewed.

-222. Second Year French II (5).
+The grammar is reviewed. - 222.
+Second Year French II (5).
 Pr., FL 221 or equivalent.
 A continuation of FL 221.
 Analysis of texts increases in depth.
-Practice in oral and written exposés.

-223. Second Year French III (5).
+Practice in oral and written exposes. - 223.
+Second Year French III (5).
 Pr., FL 222 or equivalent.
 A continuation of FL 222.
-Long exposés are required.
+Long exposes are required.
 Introduction to stylistics begins.
-Study of advanced grammar.

-- 302. Studies in French Literature in Translation (5).
+Study of advanced grammar. - 302.
+Studies in French Literature in Translation (5).
 Pr., EH 102.
-Focus will be announced at each scheduling of the course. - 321 322.
+Focus will be announced at each scheduling of the course. - 321-322.
 Advanced Independent Study in Foreign Language: (French) (1-5).
 Pr., FL 223 or equivalent and consent of instructor.
 Guided independent reading and/or research in selected areas of foreign language, literature or culture.